Wacky-Mole/WackysDatabase/README.md

     Q: I can't repair spawned in Cloned items, how do I fix?
         A: Repairstation is set in the recipe, make a cloned recipe, and set to disable or change a req to SwordCheat.

+    Q: How does Piece Snapshot work?
+        A: Piece snapshot has given me a lot of problems so it only loads the at Game.SpawnPlayer.
+If you do a wackydb_reload use the wackydb_snapshot command to reload snapshots.

 </details>

 <details><summary>Configuration</summary>